 Understanding Unpermitted Work in Real Estate Sales

 Understanding the complexities of unpermitted renovations in Houston real estate transactions is crucial when selling a home with them.
-Unpermitted work is defined as any changes or improvements made to a property without the necessary approvals from local building authorities.
+Unpermitted work is any changes or improvements made to a property without the necessary approvals from local building authorities.

 Common Types of Unpermitted Work Found in Residential Properties